 Team Leader: Rental Analysis, Marketing Director & Tenant Liaison.

-Q: What property management software do you utilize and why and how long?
+Q: What property management software do you utilize and why?

-Q: Do you offer owners web access to the software and ACH payments?
+Q: Do you offer owners web portals to the software and ACH payments?

 A: Absolutely, both are provided without additional cost.

 Q: How do you handle maintenance issues for a property?

 A: We gather inbound maintenance requests in writing and with pictures whenever possible.
 We screen the requests to get more details (and sometimes) remedy the issue without having send a vendor.
 If dispatch is necessary, we will advise the owner of the issue and the potential cost unless it’s an emergency.
 Typically, the cost for routine maintenance will be reduced from the current or next month’s rents proceeds otherwise we will ask the owner for a contribution to pay the vendor; details of which are spelled out in the management agreement.
 Typically, no “reserve” of owner funds is required.

 Q: What information to you gather from potential tenants?

 A: For all occupants age 18 and over, we run a credit check through one of the credit bureaus, run a criminal history, verify income/employment, check landlord references and home ownership history.
 With this information we can make an appropriate recommendation as to whether or not to proceed to lease signing.
 We also gather critical information like any requests (maintenance or improvements) with the application, along with proposed move in dates and lease expiration terms.
 We are always Fair Housing compliant.

 Q: Vendor Qualifications & Can owner provide vendors or do their own work?